RawSanj/spring-redis-websocket/README.md

 Scalable Java 11 Spring Boot WebFlux Chat Application to demonstrate use of Reactive Redis [Pub/Sub] using Reactive [WebSocket Handler], without using any external Message Broker like RabbitMQ to sync messages between different instances.

+Both JVM based application and [Graal Native Image] is supported.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 > The older non-reactive servlet based spring-redis-websocket application can be found in below links: